 Maximum Medical Improvement and Permanent Partial Disability Ratings

 Once the workers’ compensation doctor determines you have reached your maximum medical improvement, they may assign you a permanent partial disability rating.
-Your permanent partial disability rating will determine the amount of permanent partial disability benefits, if any, you may be entitled to receive.
+Your permanent partial disability rating will determine the amount of permanent partial disability benefits you are entitled to.

-An injured worker must make an election of benefits once they are placed at maximum medical improvement.
-An injured worker often must elect whether to receive payment for permanent partial disability benefits or seek ongoing wage-loss benefits.
+Additionally, injured workers must make an election of benefits once they are placed at maximum medical improvement.
+An injured worker often must choose whether to receive permanent partial disability benefits or seek ongoing wage-loss benefits.
 It can be difficult to decide which set of future workers' compensation benefits will be the most beneficial for you and your family.
-At the Olsinski Law Firm, PLLC, we can help you evaluate your case and maximize your future compensation.Talk with a North Carolina Workers’ Compensation Lawyer About Maximum Medical Improvement and Permanent Partial Disability Ratings
+At the Olsinski Law Firm, PLLC, we can help you evaluate your options to maximize your future compensation.Talk with a North Carolina Workers’ Compensation Lawyer About Maximum Medical Improvement and Permanent Partial Disability Ratings